STRUCTURE

 - Origami and Art Projects

-The exercises alternate every fifteen minutes or so from active to passive and back again, with a short recess every half hour.
+The exercises alternate every fifteen minutes or so from active to passive and back again, with a recess every half hour.
 This will keep the attention of the group, gravitating between the physical and the mental.

 Sophia Antipolis, France

-The art of origami teaches to be precise
+Origami teaches to be precise

 A word is nothing without an action to back it.
 What is important is how it's interpreted, it's intention.